Understanding Auto Insurance Requirements in Florida

 Minimum Coverage Requirements

-- Personal Injury Protection (PIP): $10,000 to cover medical costs and lost wages.
+- Personal Injury Protection (PIP): $10,000 for medical expenses and lost wages.

 Optional Coverage Types

-- Bodily Injury Liability: Pays for injuries you cause to others in a crash.
+- Bodily Injury Liability: Covers injuries to others if you’re at fault.

-- Comprehensive Coverage: Covers theft, fire, floods, or other non-collision damages.
+- Comprehensive Coverage: Protects against theft, storms, floods, or vandalism.

 Q: What happens if I don't have the required auto insurance in Florida?

-A: You could face fines, a suspended license, or even have your vehicle impounded.
+A: You could face fines, license suspension, or have your vehicle impounded until you show proof of coverage.

 Q: Can I use out-of-state insurance in Florida?